MikkelAugust/-MikkelAugust-s-Project-Methodology/README.md

 # Install dependencies (if using a package manager like npm)
 npm install

-To run the project locally:
-# For React projects:
-npm start

 # Or simply open index.html in your browser if it's a static site

 🤝 Contributing